fuzziqersoftware/sharedstructures/README.md

 - Run `sudo make install`.

 If it doesn't work on your system, let me know.
 I've built and tested it on Mac OS X 10.12 and Ubuntu 14.04 and 16.04.

+## Data structures

+Data structure objects can be used on top of an Allocator or Pool object.
+(See examples below for usage information.)
+Currently there are three data structures.

+**HashTable** implements a binary-safe map of strings to strings.
+HashTables have a fixed bucket count at creation time and cannot be resized dynamically.
+This issue will be fixed in the future.

+**PrefixTree** implements a binary-safe map of strings to values of any of the following types:
+- Strings
+- Integers
+- Floating-point numbers
+- Boolean values
+- Null (this is not the same as the key not existing - a key can exist and have a Null value)

+Both HashTable and PrefixTree support getting and setting individual keys, iteration over all or part of the map, conditional writes (check-and-set, check-and-delete), and atomic increments.
+Note that atomic increments on HashTables are supported only in C++ and not in Python, but all other operations are supported in both languages.

+**Queue** implements a doubly-linked list of binary strings.
+Items may only be accessed at the ends of the list, not at arbitrary positions within the list.

+**IntVector** implements an array of 64-bit signed integers, supporting various atomic operations on them.
+Unlike the other data structures, IntVector operates directly on top of a Pool object and does not have an Allocator.
+This is necessary because it implements only lock-free operations, and Allocators require using locks.
+This also means that a Pool containing an IntVector may not contain any other data structures.

+The header files (HashTable.hh, PrefixTree.hh, and IntVector.hh) document how to use these objects.
+Take a look at the test source (HashTableTest.cc, PrefixTreeTest.cc, and IntVectorTest.cc) for usage examples.

 ## Basic usage